-7.15.3 Migrating Lists from Sendmail Alias Files, Databases, Etc.
+15.15.3 Migrating Lists from Sendmail Alias Files, Databases, Etc.

-In general, you will follow the same procedure outlined in 7.15.2 to migrate from these types of lists.
+In general, you will follow the same procedure outlined in the section above to migrate from these types of lists.
 You may wish to write an executable script of some sort to pull the addresses and names (if you have them) from your database and surround them with the appropriate CJLI commands, particularly if your database is made from a web site and you need to run a periodic job to add users to your lists.

-7.16 Changing the Name of an Existing List
+15.16 Changing the Name of an Existing List